 CORECLKs are the clock based on which the core functions.
 CORECLKS such as USER_CLK and SYNC_CLK are derived out of TXOUTCLK generated by the GT transceiver based on the applied reference clock and the divider settings of the GT transceiver.
 The Aurora 64B/66B core calculates the USER_CLK/SYNC_CLK frequency based on the line rate and GT interface width.
 RXRECCLK_32 and RXRECCLK_64 are the received recovered clock constraint derived out of RXRECCLK for capturing the receive data from GT transceiver.
 The create_clock XDC command is used to constrain all CORECLKs.

 System clock constraint

-RECOMMENDED: The Aurora 64B/66B example design uses a debounce circuit to sample PMA_INIT asynchronously clocked by the system clock.
-It is recommended to have the system clock frequency lower than the GT reference clock frequency.
+The Aurora 64B/66B example design uses a debounce circuit to sample PMA_INIT asynchronously clocked by the system clock.
 The create_clock XDC command is used to constrain the system clock.